cert-manager/infrastructure/README.md

 ### Zoom

 We are using Zoom for the dev biweekly meetings.
 The CNCF pays for a Zoom pro account.
-The email is `cncf-certmanager-project@cncf.io`, and the password is in the Venafi 1Password in the vault `team-cert-manager`.
+The email is `cncf-certmanager-project@cncf.io`, and the password is in the cert-manager 1Password team.

 ### CNCF Calendar